Gordonjo/Jekyll-Mono/_posts/2017-07-24-Stochastic-BP.md

     until convergence (theta, phi)
     return theta, phi
 ```
 Of course, this is very rough psuedo code that is not meant to run.
-In the next post I will go into detail with one model (VAE), and will run through a TensorFlow implementation (including code) with toy data.
-After that, I will discuss how the exact same algorithm can be used to train a BNN, and run through a TF implementation of that with the same data.
+Perhaps in a future post I will go into detail with one model (VAE), and will run through a TensorFlow implementation (including code) with toy data.
+There I can also discuss how the exact same algorithm can be used to train a BNN, and run through a TF implementation of that with the same data.